-Send your completed ESRC application form and supporting documents to Sarah Purcell at email@example.com putting your name and ‘ESRC Application’ in the subject of your e-mail.
+Send your completed ESRC application form and supporting documents to email@example.com putting your name and ‘ESRC Application’ in the subject of your e-mail.
 You will receive a confirmation e-mail once your application has been received.
 Once we have processed your application we will contact you if we require any further information from you.

 Further information about the provision and funding offered by the NWSSDTP is available on the NWSSTDP website.